-The electrical supply MUST BE DISCONNECTED and the connectors MUST BE DE-ENERGIZED (this might include disconnecting the wire from the battery) before mating or unmating the connectors.
+The electrical supply MUST BE DISCONNECTED and the connectors MUST BE DE-ENERGIZED (this might include disconnecting the cable from the battery) before mating or unmating the connectors.
 The connectors must NOT be forced to mate or unmate.
 When fully mated, the housings must appear flush at the point of engagement.
 3.12.
 Repair The contact, housing, and reducing busing are not repairable.
 Damaged or defective contacts, housings, or reducing bushings must not be used.
 The contacts or reducing bushings must not be re-used by removing the wire.
-4. QUALIFICATION Power Series 175 (double-pole) connector assembly is Component Recognized by UL under File E28476 and have been Investigated to CSA International Standards by UL.
+4. QUALIFICATION Power Series 50 connector assemblies are Component Recognized by Underwriters Laboratories Inc. (UL) in File E28476 and have been Investigated to CSA International Standards by UL.

-The connector assembly meets the requirements of CSA International Standards by UL only when the cable clamps indicated in this document are used.
 5. TOOLING Tooling part numbers and instructional material packaged with the tooling are shown in Figure 7.
 5.1.
-Cable Cutter The cable cutter is used to cut the wire to length.
+Cable Cutters These cable cutters are available for cutting the cable to length.
+5.2.
+Hand Tools Hand tools for manual application of loose piece contacts are available to cover the full wire size range.
+Industry standard tooling for manual application of loose piece contacts is available for the full wire size range.
+Recommended manufacturer and tooling description and part numbers are given in Figure 7.